codelucas/puzzles/README.md

 =======
 Gotta stay sharp!

-Common algorithms in computer science &amp; interview questions.
+A library of CS algorithms and interview questions.
 Implemented in Java, Python, and C.
-You may notice that some files are either incomplete or totally blank, consider them marked as "TODO"!
+You may notice that some files are either incomplete or totally blank, consider them marked for todo!

 I'll push solutions as they come!